fish-shell/fish-shell/doc_src/language.rst

 will start the emacs text editor in the background. :doc:`fg <cmds/fg>` can be used to bring it into the foreground again when needed.

-Most programs allow you to suspend the program's execution and return control to fish by pressing :kbd:`Control`\ +\ :kbd:`Z` (also referred to as ``^Z``).
-Once back at the fish commandline, you can start other programs and do anything you want.
+Most programs allow you to suspend the program's execution and return control to ghoti by pressing :kbd:`Control`\ +\ :kbd:`Z` (also referred to as ``^Z``).
+Once back at the ghoti commandline, you can start other programs and do anything you want.
 If you then want you can go back to the suspended command by using the :doc:`fg <cmds/fg>` (foreground) command.

 If you instead want to put a suspended job into the background, use the :doc:`bg <cmds/bg>` command.